o-ran-sc/ric-plt-lib-rmr/docs/developer-guide.rst

 RMR is designed to provide an insulation layer between user applications and the actual transport mechanism.
 Initially RMR was built on top of Nanosmg, and shortly after was ported to NNG (Nanomsg Next Generation).
-Becuase RMR presents the same API to the user application regardless of the underlying transport library, the resulting output when compiling RMR is a transport specific library.
+Because RMR presents the same API to the user application regardless of the underlying transport library, the resulting output when compiling RMR is a transport specific library.
 As an example, librmr_nng.a is